 Let’s be honest, we’re all looking for ways to save a buck or two here and there.
 There are many ways we can cut costs, but there are also times when cost savings end up being more detrimental than good.
-You know what we’re talking about … you save a couple dollars on an item, but it ends up being … well … crappy!
+You know what we’re talking about … you save a couple of dollars on an item, but it ends up being … well … crappy!
 So, it’s no time at all before you must invest in the same item again.
 Buying the cheapest car battery available is an example of one of those situations.
 Corroded battery cables are just one problem with cheap car batteries.

 The Differences in a Car Battery

 There are typically three types of batteries that are appropriate for vehicle use; Wet Cell, Gel Cells and Absorbed Glass Mat.
 The most common battery is the wet cell battery, so we will concentrate on that.

-Wet cell batteries come in two different styles: serviceable and maintenance free.
-They consist of lead plates which are separated by a material that slows the flow of ions from the positive to negative plates.
+Wet cell batteries come in two different styles: serviceable and maintenance-free.
+They consist of lead plates that are separated by a material that slows the flow of ions from the positive to negative plates.
 Many cheap car batteries use PVC as the separating material versus rubber in the higher end batteries.
 They also use lower quality components, such as sub-par cables and wires, compared to their more expensive counterparts.

 Why does it matter?

 Like anything else, an item’s quality comes down to its various components.
 Check out this video of a vehicle that came into our Tempe auto repair shop to have its battery replaced.
-You will be surprised at the amount of money they had to spend for repair, just because they purchased a cheap car battery instead of a higher quality one.
+You will be surprised at the amount of money they had to spend on repair, just because they purchased a cheap car battery instead of a higher quality one.

 Other Items to Consider

 When in the market for a new car battery, look beyond the price and consider the battery’s quality.
 Check out the Cold Cranking Amps (CCA) and Reserve Capacity, as well as the warranty.